Tanning dependence: Example cases

+Tan Mom

-In 2012, New Jersey mother Patricia Krentcil received national media attention amid accusations that she had brought her five-year-old daughter with her to a tanning salon in order for the child to receive a tan.
+In 2012, New Jersey mother Patricia Krentcil received national media attention amid accusations that she had brought her five-year-old daughter with her to a tanning salon for the child to receive a tan.
 The child's school nurse had expressed concern over her sunburn, at which point the daughter claimed she had gone "tanning with Mommy".
 This prompted the school to call Division of Youth and Family Services, as New Jersey law bans children under 14 from tanning booths.
 Initial media coverage of the event resulted in widespread attention given to Patricia Krentcil's unusually bronzed image, leading many to speculate that she was tanorexic.
 She was subsequently charged with second-degree child endangerment, and she was banned from over 60 tanning salons in the tri-state area.
 Patricia claimed that it was all a misunderstanding, saying her daughter was never exposed to the tanning booth's UV rays and instead got slightly sunburned while playing outside on a warm day.
 She was later cleared of the charge.
 At one point, she was challenged to stop tanning for one month, which she did, greatly changing her appearance.
-She claimed it made her feel "weird and pale", and that she would cut back on tanning, but not eliminate it from her hobbies.
+She claimed it made her feel "weird and pale", and that she would cut back on tanning but not eliminate it from her hobbies.
 A Connecticut-based business also attempted to seize and capitalize on the "tan mom" craze by creating an action figure doll of Patricia.

 Treatment

 Excessive tanning increases the risk of developing certain types of skin cancer.
 People that are addicted to tanning are dealing with a body dysmorphic disorder (BDD).
 People with tanorexia dislike the color of their skin but in reality the perceived defect may be only a slight imperfection or non-existent.
-Commonly, people who are suffering from tanorexia also suffer from anxiety disorders such as obsessive compulsive disorder, depression and eating disorders.
+Commonly, people who are suffering from tanorexia also suffer from anxiety disorders such as obsessive-compulsive disorder, depression, and eating disorders.

 To get the right treatment for tanorexia, people must mention specifically their concerns with their appearance when they talk to a doctor or mental health professional.
 Effective treatments that are available at the moment are cognitive behavioral therapy, antidepressant medications, hypnosis and addiction treatment centers.
 Antidepressant medications include selective serotonin reuptake inhibitors and can help relieve the obsessive and compulsive symptoms of tanorexia.
-The third treatment, is an audio hypnosis session which is developed by psychologists with a wide experience in helping people beat all kinds of addictive behaviour patterns.
+The third treatment is an audio hypnosis session, which is developed by psychologists with extensive experience in helping people beat all kinds of addictive behaviour patterns.
 Lastly, people with an extreme tanning addiction can look for help at specific addiction centres that are spread throughout the United States.